 Mindfulness and meditation embody many similarities and can overlap, but the terms are not exactly interchangeable.
 Let’s take a closer look.

-We live during a time where Eastern philosophy is beginning to seep into the mainstream Western way of life.
-Words like mindfulness and meditation are becoming everyday terms in Western colloquialism.
-The question becomes: Are these words interchangeable?
+We live in a time when Eastern philosophy is beginning to seep into the mainstream Western way of life.
+Words like mindfulness and meditation are becoming everyday terms in Western colloquialism, but these words aren’t interchangeable.

 - Breath-awareness meditation